m3dwards/parity-website/content/faqs/_index.md

 <br>

-### Do I always have to pay in Parity?
+### Do I have to accept 100% of the value of the invoice in Parity?
-You can pay 100% in Parity or blend your payments, say 50% in Parity and 50% GBP.
+You can receive 100% in Parity or ask for a blended payment, say 50% in Parity and 50% GBP.

 <br>